KORT AT WKONA-GGC BOWLING GREEN

 Cindy came to Bowling Green as a D1 volleyball player for Western Kentucky University.
 Following WKU, she graduated from the University of Louisville Physical Therapy Program.
 She has her masters degree in physical education from WKU and began working at WKONA in 2003.
 She became an orthopedic certified specialist in 2008.
 Cindy was the primary physical therapist from at WKU from 2012-2017.
 She worked in close proximity with the team physician and athletic trainers to return athletes to play in the safest time-frame.
 She has specialty certifications in Kinesiotaping, FMS, Y Balance, SFMA, dry needling, and functional capacity screening.
 She has experience with vestibular rehabilitation, concussion management and bloodflow restriction therapy.
 She has treated athletes from high school to the professional ranks over the course of her 26-year career.
 Cindy is married to WKU head volleyball Coach, Travis Hudson.
 They have two sons Tyler, 20 and Drew, 16.

-Courtney is originally from Alexandria, KY.
-She attended Wheaton College where she earned a bachelor's degree in biology in 2014 and then went on to Spalding University to earn her master's degree in occupational therapy.
-Courtney is certified in deep physical agent modalities and has a passion for outpatient upper extremity orthopedic conditions and orthotic fabrication.
-She has completed a hand therapy residency through KORT and is in active pursuit of becoming a certified hand therapist.
-Courtney enjoys spending time with family, traveling, running, hiking and being outdoors.
+Courtney is originally from Alexandria, Kentucky.
+She attended Wheaton College where she earned a bachelor's degree in biology in 2014 and Spalding University for a master's degree in occupational therapy in 2019.
+She completed a hand therapy residency through KORT and became a certified hand therapist in 2024.
+Courtney is also certified in deep physical agent modalities and has a passion for outpatient upper extremity orthopedic conditions and orthotic fabrication.
+Courtney enjoys spending time with her husband and two daughters.

-Madison is from Bee Spring, KY.
-She received a bachelor's degree in health and human performance in 2018 from Austin Peay State University and doctorate of physical therapy in 2021 from Western Kentucky University.
+Madison is from Bee Spring, Kentucky.
+She received a bachelor's degree in health and human performance in 2018 from Austin Peay State University and her doctorate in physical therapy in 2021 from Western Kentucky University.
 Madison has a special interest in orthopedics and sports medicine.
 She enjoys CrossFit, traveling, hiking and spending time with family.

 Kyle Pierson, P.T., DPT, SCS